 About Kimberley Shilson, MA,C. Psych.

 For the last 15 years, I have focused on trauma treatment and clinical consultation.
 Through Sensorimotor Psychotherapy training, I have enhanced my understanding of the mind-body connection in the treatment of attachment-based and trauma-related concerns.
-Mindfulness practices have become an intregal component of my work with trauma over the past 5 years.
+Mindfulness practices have become an integral component of my work with trauma over the past 5 years.
+Other somatic modalities and frameworks, including yoga and qi gong, are also integrated in clinical work.

 In addition to keeping private practice hours four days per week, I provide clinical consultation and training.
 I currently offer trauma treatment for clients referred by the Victim Quick Response Program (VQRS) and BOOST's ICE (Internet Child Exploitation) Program, and I provide workshops for Safeguards Training.